 Even my six year old knows that actions have consequences.
 You’ll need to decide what they are in your family.
 (I don’t mean this to be used in a manipulative way at all, so please don’t do that.)

 Just like tip #2, this tip is one that can’t be confined to an ordered list.
-Every interaction with your child should be driven by and characterized by love.
-The point of these steps isn’t manipulate your child into doing things your way, but to love your child by helping them make the right decisions.
+Every interaction when parenting adult children should be driven by and characterized by love.
+The point of these steps isn’t to manipulate your child into doing things your way, but to love your child by helping them make the right decisions.

 Insist on your own way and your child is likely to tune you out.
 Approach your child with love, humility and gentleness, however, and your child just may be won over, either now or in the future.

 No matter how wonderful of a job we do raising our children, figuring out how to parent grown children who aren’t making the best decisions is not easy.

 Our children are bound to make mistakes both big and small and some will inevitably walk away.
 Instead of beating yourself up with guilt or beating your child up with shame, use these seven tips to approach your child in a loving, Christ-like manner.
 Hopefully they will help, but if not, just remember: God isn’t done with them yet.

 Have you ever had to deal with parenting adult children living in sin?
 Do you have any advice to offer readers on how to parent grown children living in sin?

 Latest posts by Brittany (see all)

 - 10 Best Books on Early Christian Church History - June 29, 2020

 - 10 Best Bible Studies for Women to Help You Grow in Faith - June 14, 2020